 (Originally published on 03/23/14)

 So back on March of 2013, I went cold turkey but it wasn’t drugs, alcohol or my cigars that I quit!
 If you know me at all, you know that I will never quit smoking cigars.
-No, Back in March, It was credit cards.
+No, I quit using credit cards and collecting debt and now I am over 1 year Clean!

 In 1994, when I entered college, I had become a credit card user, instructed by my parents that I was only to use it for emergencies.
 But that never holds true and thus began my typical American abuse of credit cards.
 I would use them for anything and everything and most often nothing of importance.
 However, I didn’t see anything wrong with it cause everyone was doing it!
 Apparently, everyone was brain washed by Wimpy of the Popeye Cartoons and felt that it was ok to rack up tabs that would never be paid off!